restatedev/documentation/docs/services/sdk/error-handling.md

 throw new TerminalError("Something went wrong.", { errorCode: 13, cause: "Something caused this." })
 ```

-The `options` are an optional argument.
+The `errorCode` and `cause` are optional.
 You can throw a terminal error anywhere in your handler.
 Restate will propagate the error code and message back to the caller and will consider this invocation to be finished.

 ## Errors during side effect execution